-• Ensuring a compensation system based on an objective and transparent process and that is fair and equitable The Bank's compensation structure for Officers is comprised of the following three plans: "basic compensation" as fixed compensation and "bonuses" and "performance-based stock compensation" as variable compensation.
-The ratio of each plan has been decided after deliberation by the Nomination & Compensation Committee chaired by an Independent Outside Director and taking into account factors including: (i) a balance between fixed compensation and variable compensation, (ii) a balance between cash remuneration and stock compensation, (iii) a balance between bonuses and stock compensation, and (iv) incentivization to carry out management with a well-balanced perspective in both the short-term and the medium- to long-term.
+The Bank's compensation structure for Officers is comprised of the following: "basic compensation" as fixed compensation and "bonuses" and "performance-based stock compensation" as variable compensation.
+The ratio of each plan is proposed to the Board of Directors by the Nomination & Compensation Committee, and the final decision is made by resolution of the Board of Directors, taking into account factors including: (i) a balance between fixed compensation and variable compensation, (ii) a balance between cash remuneration and stock compensation, (iii) a balance between bonuses and stock compensation, and (iv) incentivization to carry out management with a well-balanced perspective in both the short-term and the medium- to long-term.
 In addition, Non-Executive Directors and Audit & Supervisory Board Members only receive fixed compensation, considering their role is to supervise the Bank's management from an objective and independent standpoint.